levent/eleventy.leventali.com/src/index.md

 ## Group Engineering Manager for Automated Support at [Intercom](https://www.intercom.com/).

-I'm a technology leader with over a decade of experience delivering internet products and building highly productive, engaged, cross-functional teams.
+I'm a technology leader with almost two decades experience delivering internet products and building highly productive, engaged, cross-functional teams.

 I love making the complicated simple by getting talented people together and getting out of their way.

 At Intercom a few of the areas where I've had impact:

 * Helping establish the London R&D office
-* Setting up Team Operator, our first chat bot focussed product team
+* Setting up our first chat bot focussed product team
-* Establishing and leading a group of teams focussed on automation
+* Establishing and leading a group of teams around automated support
 * Improving our engineer onboarding process
 * Hiring product managers, directors, and engineers
 * Shipping strategic cross org projects, without burnout and on time